Pure Recruitment Group Ltd

 - we keep in touch with you so you can let us know of changes to your personal data;

-We have a data retention notice and run data routines to remove data that we no longer have a legitimate interest in maintaining.
+We run data routines to remove data that we no longer have a legitimate interest in maintaining.
 When determining the relevant retention periods, we will take into account factors including:

 - our contractual and legal obligations to retain data for a certain period of time;